Property tax, sales tax, and utility tax are the principal sources of revenue the city uses to provide core municipal services:

 - Community Development (Planning; Building; Business Licensing; Code Compliance; Economic Development)

-A homeowner in the city with property assessed at $310,000 pays $417 in 2020 for city property taxes that is consigned to the city’s general fund to pay for core municipal services such as police, fire/EMS, streets, parks and recreation, and community development.
+A homeowner in the city with property assessed at $317,000 pays $410 in city property taxes.
+The tax revenue is consigned to the city’s general fund to pay for core city services such as police, streets, planning, and parks and recreation.

 Your property tax bill is a combination of taxes paid to the various service jurisdictions in which you reside: city, school district, county, state, library, and cemetery district.
-In 2020,the city receives 15.49% of the total property taxes you pay to provide core municipal services.
+In 2021,the city receives 13.14% of the total property taxes you pay to provide core city services.

 2020 Mill Rate (Rounded)